open-webui/open-webui/location/setup/docker/README.md

 **Areas of future sync issues:**
 We updated our [DockerFile with this PR](https://github.com/ModelEarth/projects/pull/2/files) - Dinesh

-## How we created a Docker "projects" container on GitHub
+## How we created our Docker "projects" containers on GitHub

 Advice on [package setup provided by ChatGPT](https://chatgpt.com/share/2200ae05-4f33-4b1c-a1f9-57be4d18257b)

-This only needed to be done once by our site admin.
-(You can skip this.)

-In our datascape repo, go to [Personal access tokens (classic)](https://github.com/settings/tokens) Settings > Developer settings > Personal access tokens > Tokens (classic)
+In our repo, we went to [Personal access tokens (classic)](https://github.com/settings/tokens) Settings > Developer settings > Personal access tokens > Tokens (classic)

-Click "Generate new token" button and in the note put 'CR_PAT for Container Registry'
+Clicked "Generate new token" button and in the note put 'CR_PAT for Container Registry'
 Choose write:packages (chooses read:packages) and delete:packages
 Copy and save your token.
 Starts with ghp_

-Run the following command to log in to the GitHub Container Registry using your personal access token (starts with ghp_):
+Ran to log in to the GitHub Container Registry using personal access token (starts with ghp_):

 	echo your_personal_access_token | docker login ghcr.io -u your_github_username --password-stdin

-### We built from modelearth/projects and pushed to datascape
+### We built from modelearth/projects and pushed to datascape Github account

 We built Docker locally from modelearth/projects.
-Run this in your local "projects" folder (The first command takes about 10 minutes for the build.)
+Ran in local "projects" folder (The first command takes about 10 minutes for the build.)

 	docker build -t modelearth/projects:main .